RaduMarcel/EspressoViews/README.md

 # EspressoViews

-- Addiction warning for people who love SQL!! :)
+- Addiction warning for people who love SQL!  :)

-- EspressoViews is a standalone Java tool for reporting and analysis and from relational databases (RDBMS).
+- EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (RDBMS).

-- The main feature is a new, human friendly ["narrative flow" approach][Ideas] which allows you to connect the information retrieved by many SQL statements to a higher level of meaning.
+- The main feature is a new, human friendly ["narrative flow" approach][Ideas]

-- The ideal is to allow the creation of text-like structures made of SQL statements

 - EspressoViews merges the results of meaningfull interconnected SQL statements and displays them in a data tree structure, which can be expanded and collapsed by the user.